ShubhamMca88/Simple-background-effect-html-css/README.md

         </samp>
 </h1>
 <p align="center">
-        <samp> Hi, I'm a Full stack python web developer from Meerut , India.
-Python Programing and proficient knowledge of Django Web development , I am constantly expanding my expertise in web development.
-With a diverse skill set, I aim to contribute innovatively to every project.
+        <samp> Hy I'm shubham, as developer with a passion for crafting clean and efficient code.
+Proficient in frontend and backend technologies, with a focus on creating intuitive user experiences and scalable solutions.
+Dedicated to continuous learning and staying updated with the latest industry trends.
+Ready to contribute to dynamic teams and drive impactful projects.
         </samp>
 </p>